Createdd/Writing/2018/articles/MLIntroP1.md

 Now, instead of one feature/variable that is responsible for a certain outcome we have multiple ones.

 Therefore the hypothesis changes accordingly and takes multiple parameters into account.
 The same applies for the gradient descent.
+It simply is extend for the additional parameters, which must be updated.

 ![costfunction](../assets/mlIntro/logisticRegGD.png)

+### Feature Scaling and Mean Normalization

+To make sure that all values of features are on a same scale and have the same mean it's necessary to use Feature Scaling and Mean Normalization.

+>Feature scaling involves dividing the input values by the range (i.e. the maximum value minus the minimum value) of the input variable, resulting in a new range of just 1.
+Mean normalization involves subtracting the average value for an input variable from the values for that input variable resulting in a new average value for the input variable of just zero.

+### Learning Rate

+To choose a suitable learning rate, gradient descent has to be plotted and "debugged".

+> Make a plot with number of iterations on the x-axis.
+Now plot the cost function, J(θ) over the number of iterations of gradient descent.
+If J(θ) ever increases, then you probably need to decrease α.

+If J(0) stops to decrease significantly in an iteration step convergence can be declared.

 ---